Staff

 Erin holds a New York State Trainer and Technical Assistance Professional Credential as both a School-Age Professional Development Specialist and as a Coach.
 Erin is also a New York State Certified Health and Safety Trainer through the Office of Children and Family Services.

-Timothy Fowler, Professional Development Director, Capital Region
+Timothy Fowler, Professional Development Coordinator, Capital Region

-email, (518) 486-8559
+email, (518) 694-0660 x 4

-The Professional Development Director, Timothy Fowler, oversees all of the Network’s professional development and technical assistance work, along with all of the organization’s STEAM work, including leading the statewide National Girls Collaborative STEAM Project.
+The Professional Development Coordinator, Timothy Fowler, oversees all of the Network’s professional development and technical assistance work, along with all of the organization’s STEAM work, including leading the statewide National Girls Collaborative STEAM Project.
 The Quality Self-Assessment (QSA) tool is also a part of the Professional Development Department.
 Timothy’s work includes leading workshops and trainings, ensuring compliance with state requirements for training, providing coaching to individuals, and providing technical assistance on issues related to afterschool, summer, and expanded learning programs.

 He previously worked for the Missouri AfterSchool Network, coordinating technical assistance for the state’s 21st Century Community Learning Center grantees.
 He has more than 25 years’ experience working with children and youth in a variety of community organizations.